HrdHat/hrdhatv4-frontend/README.md

 npm install @supabase/supabase-js
 ```

-Zustand is used for all application state management, with each store defined in its own file and TypeScript interfaces for type safety.
+Zustand is used for all application state management, with each store defined in its own file.
+Dynamic typing is used for flexible data structures.
 Persistence and debugging are enabled via Zustand middleware.

 ### Zustand for Authentication State